Conversations on the Plurality of Worlds: Analysis

-The book itself is presented as a series of conversations between a gallant philosopher and a marquise, who walk in the latter's garden at night and gaze at stars.
+The book itself is presented as a series of dialogues between a gallant philosopher and a marquise, who walk in the latter's garden at night and gaze at stars.
 The philosopher explains the heliocentric model and also muses on the possibility of extraterrestrial life.

+It is significant that the Marquise is an intelligent and curious thinker, able to understand complex ideas and suggest her own, subverting the wide-spread misconception that women were not capable of comprehending higher concepts.

 It is the first work introducing the trope that sentient Venusians are gentle, ethereal, and beautiful.

 Reception

 The book was very well received both in France and elsewhere, and was regularly published.
 In 1691, Fontenelle was elected to the Académie française.

 Fontenelle's work was not cast polemically against the world view of the Catholic Church or the Protestant churches, nor did it attract the attention, positive or negative, of theologians or prelates.

 The book is Fontenelle's most famous work and is considered to be one of the first major works of the Age of Enlightenment.

 Translations

-The first English translation was published in Dublin by Sir William Donville or Domville in 1687, followed by another translation by Aphra Behn in 1688, under the title A Discovery of New Worlds and a third by John Glanvill later in 1688.
+The first English translation, titled A Discourse of the Plurality of Worlds, was published in Dublin by Sir William Donville or Domville in 1687.
+The second translation, by Aphra Behn, appeared in 1688 under the title A Discovery of New Worlds and the third, by John Glanvill, later in 1688, titled A Plurality of Worlds.
+All three are translations of the first edition (1686).
+Fontenelle added more material in the second edition (1687).
+Elizabeth Gunning translated a later edition into English in 1803 as Conversations on the Plurality of Worlds.

 Antiokh Kantemir translated it into Russian in 1730, although the translation was only published in a censored edition in 1740, due to objections from the Russian Orthodox Church.
-Elizabeth Gunning translated it into English in 1803.